indico/indico-containers/README.md

 --from-literal=keytab-pwd=<keytab_pwd>
 ```

-- add path to EOS in storage (settings configmap), for example:
+- add path to EOS in storage dict (settings configmap), for example:
 ```
-{"eos" : "fs:/eos/path/to/folder"}
+{'eos' : 'fs:/eos/path/to/folder'}
 ```

 - set attachment storage to one of the defined storages, for example "eos"